xinzhel/learn-nlp-by-code/cmd_interface.md

-# AllenNLP: how to use config file explicitly via simple, customized python script?

-In order to use config file explicitly via customized python script, I wanna solve the following two questions:
+# AllenNLP: Analyzing its mysterious allennlp commands and JSON files
+AllenNLP provides an agile experimental tool via only **JSON configuration (or config) files** and its **commands (subcommands)**.
+However, as a programmer, I am not happy when many implementations are unknown.

+Therefore, to ensure I have clearly analyzed the mysteries behind allennlp commands and JSON files in this post, I set two practical goals:
-1. How `AllenNLP` commands and subcommands work (i.e., `allennlp train ...` for training)?
+1. use customized python script rather than `AllenNLP` commands and subcommands: To achieve this, I need to explore: **How `AllenNLP` commands and subcommands work (i.e., `allennlp train ...` for training)?**.
+At the end, [this simple, more transparent python script](https://github.com/xinzhel/allennlp-code-analysis/blob/master/scripts/main_clean_train.py) is generated to achieve the same behaviour of `allennlp train` command.

-2. How the json config file is parsed?

-## Background
-`allennlp` uses a json file to construct the objects.
+2. construct all the objects by myself for the training process: To achieve this, I need to explore: **How the json config file is parsed?**.
+Note that the above goal just explains how command line arguments are parsed, but the mystery of parsing JSON files into Python objects and organizing them for training is still unknown in the class `TrainModel` in this simple, more transparent python script](https://github.com/xinzhel/allennlp-code-analysis/blob/master/scripts/main_clean_train.py).

 ## How `AllenNLP` commands and subcommands work?
 Here, I use `allennlp train` command as example.